Who can volunteer

 What to do if you are worried about someone’s health

-If you are worried about someone’s health, you can encourage anyone you are in touch with or supporting to use the COVID-19 NI app.
+If you are worried about someone’s health, you can encourage anyone you are in touch with or supporting to use the COVID-19 NI app, which offers immediate advice and links to trusted information.
+An online version of the app is also available:

 They can also use the NHS 111 coronavirus service.
 They should only call 111 if they can’t get online, their symptoms worsen or they have been instructed to do so.
 Call 999 if you believe someone’s life is at risk.

-A remote interpreting service for British Sign Language (BSL) and Irish Sign Language (ISL) users in Northern Ireland has been introduced to provide access to NHS 111 and Health and Social Care services during the COVID-19 pandemic.
+A remote interpreting service for British Sign Language (BSL) and Irish Sign Language (ISL) users in Northern Ireland is available to give access to NHS 111 and Health and Social Care services during the COVID-19 pandemic.

 More information is available on the Health Services page.